stan-hua/temporal_hydronephrosis/README.md

 ## Conclusion

-This evidence suggests that future deployment of the model in the hospital may only need data from a patient's latest visit.
+This evidence suggests that the model is very flexible with respect to a patient's past and current data.
+Future deployment of the model in the hospital may include using data from any of a patient's past or current ultrasounds.

 ```
 ├── models/                    # Moduels for models